ceceppa/anima-doc/docs/doc/anima-node.md

 ### Why?

-Because due to its flexibility, Anima does support 12 different options, and most of them are optional.
-So, having a list of arguments would have been too complicated to remember each of them's position.
+Because due to its flexibility, Anima does support 14 different options, and most of them are optional.
+So, having a list of arguments would have been too complicated to remember each position.

 So, for this reason, Anima accepts a dictionary whose values are easy to remember and straightforward: